Open-Source-Compliance/Sharing-creates-value/Tooling-Landscape/Unanimous-Understanding/OC-Reference-Tooling-Capabilities-Glossary.md

 - *Examples*
   - [Binary Analysis Next Generation](https://github.com/armijnhemel/binaryanalysis-ng)

-### Legal Solver<a name="legal-solver"/>
+### Legal Obligations Resolver<a name="legal-obligations-resolver"/>
-**Mission: To determine legal rights and obligations resulting from the usage of the listed components within the product and case context**
+**Mission: To determine legal rights and obligations resulting from the usage of the listed components within the product and business context**

-The *Legal Solver* is a process and/or tool set that supports the fulfillment of license obligations.
+The *Legal Obligations Resolver* is a process and/or tool set that supports the fulfillment of license obligations.
 This comprises organisation external obligations that are imposed by law as well as organisation internal obligations originating in organisation specific policies or processes.
 Typically, it utilizes [Compliance Checkers](#compliance-checker) and [Compliance Artefact Generators](#compliance-artefact-generator).
 - *Responsibilities*
   - Provide compliance requirements
 - *Typical Tasks*